dcampanini/tf2_gpu/README.md

-# Setting your environment to work with Tensorflow and GPU
+# Setting your conda environment to work with Tensorflow and GPU
 Install CUDA 10 to work with Tensorflow  >= 1.13.0 on Ubuntu 16.04 and 18.04

 ## Delete previous CUDA and NVIDIA programs